-Leavers' Service, Speech Day and Inter-House Athletics
+Prize Day and Inter-House Athletics

-These take place at the end of the Summer term.
-Prep School speech day and inter-house athletics takes place at the end of the Summer term.
-In addition to the presentation of prizes there are speeches by the Head and an invited guest speaker who also presents the prizes.
+These Junior Prep and Senior Prep events take place at the end of the Summer term.
+In addition to the presentation of prizes there are speeches and an invited guest who also presents the prizes.
 This is followed by inter-house athletics in the afternoon.
-Parents bring their own picnic lunches to be enjoyed with their children during a break in the athletics.
 All staff are expected to attend and contribute to the smooth running of the event.

-There are two (three for the Lower Sixth) Parents' Evenings for each year group which take place in the Classroom Block.
+Parents' Evenings take place in the Classroom Block.
 Most take place on a Friday evening.
-Staff are requested to be professionally attired and attendance is mandatory unless the Head of College has sanctioned your absence on each occasion.
-You will be provided with a name badge which you are requested to wear.
-Drinks are available in the Conference Room during the Meeting.
+Staff are requested to be professionally attired and attendance is mandatory unless the Deputy Head of College has sanctioned your absence on each occasion.
 An appointment system (5 minutes per appointment) is used to avoid long queues building up.
-Appointments are booked via the Portal in the 3 weeks prior to the meeting.
+Appointments are booked via the Portal in the 2 weeks prior to the meeting.
 If a longer consultation is required than the slot available you should suggest that the parent makes an appointment to see you at another time.